GameFoundry/bsf/Documentation/Manuals/Native/customRenderer.md

 Note that by using this approach you lose all the error checking normally performed by **Material** or **GpuParams** when you are assigning parameters individually.
 You must make sure that the layout in C++ matches the layout in the GPU program.
 In case of GLSL you must also specify `layout(std140)` keyword to ensure its layout is compatible with C++ struct layout.
 You must also make sure that variable names match the names in the GPU program code.

 ## Renderer semantics {#renderer_c_e}
 Renderer semantics allow user created shaders to request that certain parameters in a GPU program are populated by the renderer.
-They are specified in the shader code as we described in the BSL manual.
+They can be specified when defining shader parameters.

 For example the user might request a "VP" semantic, which could be recognized by the renderer that the shader requests a view-projection matrix.
 Such a matrix is not something that the user should have to assign to the material himself.
 The renderer can choose to parse material parameters looking for supported semantics, and assign their values.

 Ultimately whether the renderer chooses to parse the semantics or not is up to the renderer.
+Currently the default *RenderBeast* renderer does not make use of any semantics and instead maps parameters directly by using their name.

 The semantics for each parameter can be accessed through the **Shader** object, which renderer needs to iterate through manually.